FAQs

 For more information on the Center’s Energy and Sustainability Services, refer to this flyer.

-We have a number of engineers, including Professional Engineers on staff.
-Often, we will utilize students as part-time research associates to maintain a strong link to the university to provide students hands-on opportunities to support the ‘Think and Do’ philosophy.
+NCCETC has a number of engineers (including Profressional Engineers) and scientists on staff.
+Our full-time technical staff is augmented by full and part-time research assistants, including student interns, to maintain a strong link to the University and to provide students hands-on opportunities to support the ‘Think and Do’ philosophy.

-Combined heat and power is an efficient and clean approach to generating on-site electric power and useful thermal energy from a single fuel source.
-These technologies provide more efficient, reliable, and affordable power for institutions and businesses.
-Refer to the U.S. Department of Energy CHP TAP website for more information.
+Combined heat and power (CHP) or cogeneration is an efficient and clean approach to generating on-site electric power and useful thermal energy from a single fuel source.
+As a distributed energy source, CHP provides more efficient, reliable, and resilient energy, usually at lower costs to industrial, commercial, and institutional energy users.
+Facilities with a concurrent electric and thermal energy demand are potential candidates for CHP.
+Refer to the U.S. Department of Energy Onsite Energy TAP website for more information.

 CHP is a form of distributed generation, which is located at or near the facility consuming the energy, whereas conventional generation happens in larger power plants that are in a central location.
 CHP’s higher efficiency comes from recovering the heat that would normally be lost in power generation or processes to provide heating, cooling, or additional electricity to the site.

-CHP can be used in a variety of applications that have large electric and thermal loads.
-A majority of existing CHP systems is found in the industrial sector, providing electricity and steam to chemicals, food processing, and manufacturing.
-CHP in commercial and institutional applications is currently 12 percent of existing capacity, providing reliable electricity, steam, and hot water to hospitals, universities, hotels, and office buildings.
+CHP can be used in a variety of applications that have large concurrent electric and thermal loads.
+A majority of existing CHP systems are found in the industrial sector, providing electricity and steam to chemicals, food processing, and manufacturing.
+CHP is particularly beneficial at critical infrastructure sites such as hospitals and military installations that require a continuous supply of reliable and resilient power.
+In 2025, industrial sites comprised 86 percent of CHP system installations in the United States, while commercial and institutional sites comprised 14 percent of total installed systems.

-Explore the CHP landscape in North Carolina with this fact sheet that includes an overview, current installations, technical potential, and economics of CHP.
-North Carolina currently has 67 combined heat and power sites, producing a total of 1,161 megawatts of electricity.
+Explore the CHP landscape in North Carolina with the Onsite Energy Installation Database.
+Utilizing data updated through December 2024, North Carolina currently has 57 combined heat and power sites, producing a total of 617 megawatts of electricity.

 EVs can be cheaper to run and maintain than a gas-powered car – no gas, oil changes, and fewer moving parts that need repair.
 Depending on your driving style and habits, an EV could save you over $1,300 a year in fuel savings alone.